kritiarora2003/Saturnin_study/README.md

 - **`mzn/`**: **MiniZinc** models for constraint programming-based analysis.

 ### 📚 Documentation & Presentation
-- **`termpaper/`**: The "PhinisheD" product!
-LaTeX source files for the thesis/term paper, neatly organized by chapters.
 - **`saturnin_ppt/`**: Slides and resources for the project presentation.

 ### 🧪 Miscellaneous